ogradyc01/GoldenCheetah/Menu-Bar_Tools.md

 ***

 * Upload Ride to Calendar - will create a calendar entry to any CalDAV based calendar.
-You need to configure URL, user and password in the preferences passwords.
+You need to configure URL, user and password in the ["Preferences: Passwords"] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special-Topics_Upload_Download-to_from-external-web-sites).
 * Refresh Calendar - will read entries from you CalDAV calendar to display on the calendar view.
 Configuration is the same is in the "Upload Ride to Calendar" function.

 ***